Learn to take the helm of a business with confidence

 Students gain a thorough understanding of how businesses operate and how different management strategies work.
 Coursework culminates in a strategic project where you’ll assume the role of top management in an organization.
 You’ll identify, analyze and solve business problems using case studies and simulations.

-As a BBA in Business Management major, you'll develop core business skills in such areas as accounting, finance, marketing, human resources and strategic management.
-And you'll learn how to implement management concepts to improve strategic performance in your workplace and community.
+You'll develop core business skills in such areas as accounting, finance, marketing, human resources and strategic management.
+You'll also learn how to implement management concepts to improve strategic performance in your workplace and community.

 For detailed descriptions and timing of courses, please see the New College Bulletin (course catalog).